YoussefKamal098/binary_trees/README.md

   - `Insertion:` O(log n) (when inserting an element at the bottom level and percolating up)
   - `Extraction:` O(log n) (when extracting the root and percolating down)
   - `Searching:` O(n) (when searching for an arbitrary value in the worst case)

+  ### Heap Insertion Process (Max-Heap)

+  1. Perform a standard binary tree insertion by adding the new node as the leftmost available position at the last level of the heap.
+  2. Compare the value of the newly inserted node with its parent.
+  3. If the value of the newly inserted node is greater than its parent's value, swap the node with its parent.
+  4. Repeat step 3 until the heap property is restored (i.e., the parent node has a greater value than its children or the new node is at the root).

+  ### Heap Extraction Process (Max-Heap)
+  1. Swap the root node with the last node at the last level of the heap.
+  2. Remove the last node (previously the root node) from the heap.
+  3. Restore the max heap property by "sifting down" the new root node:
+     - Compare the new root node with its children.
+     - Swap the root node with the child containing the maximum value.
+     - Repeat the process until the max heap property is restored (i.e., the parent node has a greater value than its children).

+  `Note:` Max heap insertion and extraction operations maintain the heap property, ensuring that the root node always contains the maximum value in the heap.
+  These operations are efficient, with average time complexities of O(log n), where n is the number of elements in the heap.

 ### Applications
    - `Priority queues:` Heap trees, particularly binary heaps, are commonly used to implement priority queues, where elements are inserted with associated priorities and extracted in order of priority.
    - `Memory Management:` Heap trees are utilized in memory allocation algorithms, such as the buddy system and malloc/free implementations.
 They help manage dynamic memory allocation efficiently, ensuring that memory requests are serviced promptly and memory fragmentation is minimized.